pantor-engineering/xmit/README.md

 XMIT defines lightweight logical sessions.
 A session is used to carry application messages.
-XMIT is responsible for using the selected communication mechanism to deliver messages orderly from one application to one or more other applications in the context of a session.
+XMIT is responsible for using the selected communications mechanism to deliver messages orderly from one application to one or more other applications in the context of a session.